Tour start → end dates | Price | Enquire |

 Included Activities: Etosha National Park – Overland Vehicle Game Drive

-Optional Activities: Etosha National Park – Evening Game Drive – ZAR750
+Optional Activities: Etosha National Park – Evening Game Drive (ZAR750)

-Day 31: Spitzkoppe, Namibia
+Day 31: Etosha National Park – Spitzkoppe, Namibia

-It takes approximately nine hours to travel to the mountain of Spitzkoppe, the ‘Matterhorn of Namibia’.
+Today we travel to the mountain of Spitzkoppe, the ‘Matterhorn of Namibia’.
 These magnificent granite peaks are surrounded by some of Namibia’s most stunning wild lands.
 In terms of height, this mountain is 1987 metres (6519 feet) high and 700 million years old.
 While you should not attempt to climb to the top, there are some excellent hikes in the area that are rich in plant life and also feature some bush paintings.
 In addition to its spectacular beauty, the Spitzkoppe is known for its thousands of ancient Bushmen rock art paintings, which can still be seen today.
 You should keep an eye out for the sunset from your bush camp this evening.
 The landscape often takes on a brilliant orange and red hue as the sun sets.

 Meals: Breakfast, Lunch, Dinner